alibaba/LucaProt/README.md

 ## 3) Trained Model
 The trained model for RdRP identification is available at:
-Notice:  it's already in this GitHub project, so you don't need to download them.
+**Notice:** these files are already downloaded in this GitHub project, so you don't need to download them.
 * logs
   [logs](http://47.93.21.181/LucaProt/logs/)
   copy to `LucaProt/logs/`